kimai/kimai/UPGRADING.md

 - The directory `var/data/invoices/` will be used to store archived invoice files (check file permissions)
 - The default invoice number format changed.
 If you want to use the old one: configure `{date}` as format - see [invoice documentation](https://www.kimai.org/documentation/invoices.html)
 - HTML invoice templates are now treated like other files and offered as download.
-If you are using relative URLs for including assets (CSS, images) you need to either inline them (see the default templates) or use absolute URLs.
+If you are using relative URLs for including assets (CSS, images) you need to either inline them (see the default templates) or use absolute URLs
 - Invoice templates that use the templates variables `${activity.X}` or `${project.X}` should be checked and possibly adapted, as multi-select is now possible for filtering
 - Invoice templates have access to all meta-fields as variables, not only the ones marked as visible
-- Rates configuration/structure changed for customer, project and activity - **API BC breaks**: see new `/rates` endpoints
+- Rates configuration/structure changed for customer, project and activity
+  - **Invoice templates**: rates variables were removed

 Permission changes:
 - `history_invoice` - NEW: grants all features for the new invoice archive (by default for all admins)

 ### Developer

-- BC break: `InvoiceItemInterface` has new methods `getType()` and `getCategory()`
+- **BC break**: `InvoiceItemInterface` has new methods `getType()` and `getCategory()`
+- **BC break**: API fields changed - see new `/rates` endpoints

 ## [1.8](https://github.com/kevinpapst/kimai2/releases/tag/1.8)